 I have this for the last two years.
 In Venice, you have many wine bars with wines from Veneto.
 That's why please read on about my favorite wines.
 You can buy the wines via the links from my affiliate partners.

 Venice is the capital of the Veneto area.
-The city with historically a lot of influence and power.
-Also, in the field of the wine trade.
+Historically, The city had a lot of influence and power in the wine trade field.
 Later, when the region got its own wine culture, it developed its unique method of wine preparation.

 Curious about the taste, and...

 The Veneto stretches from Lake Garda to the Adriatic Sea.
-The hills of the Alps are the boundary of the area to the river Po.
+The hills of the Alps are the area's boundary to the river Po.
 The vineyards are known for their related wine families.

 The delicious wine family comes from the Valpolicella:

 The more complex, the darker the color and the more characteristics you taste.
 All members of this wine family start with the same blend of grapes:

 The grapes have been picked when they are the ripest.